keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Aeos lore and initial concept (Anastasiya).md

 - formed or joined a band, gained popularity, dragon wife
 - band broke up because of her borderline delusional search to get the dragon out of the sword
 - dwarf with silver markings on the skin
+- former name was Emilia, changed after being kicked out and deciding it was too high-class sounding.she

 Some Things to think about: